Field-mediated locomotor dynamics on highly deformable surfaces: Supplementary Materials

-A video of a robotic vehicle driving on an elastic membrane with a central depression of $9.6$ cm.
+\textbf{A typical circular orbit:} A video of a robotic vehicle driving on an elastic membrane with a central depression of $9.6$ cm.
 Instantaneous velocity and radius ($r$) are marked with red and green arrows, respectively.
 The heading angle is the angle between the velocity and radius.
-The trajectory in radius-heading space is shown simultaneously during the locomotion.
-Color bar represents the time.
-The tracking shows that the apsis of the orbit is rotating in the opposite direction of the orbit.